Content created: 2014-11-25

 Because of the small number of specimens, it is hard to develop stable dates for Denisovans.
 Furthermore, other relatively recent finds have extended our date-range for European Neanderthals.
 Indeed it may be more accurate to think of Neanderthals as a Denisovan population that got stranded in ice-age Europe and developed a somewhat separate set of adaptations to that harsh environment.

 On the other hand, Neanderthal DNA has been shown to occur in Native American populations, believed to descend from migrants from northeastern Eurasia, suggesting that Neanderthals were more mobile than formerly supposed.
 And one bone from a site in Spain, formerly thought to be Neanderthal, has DNA that is more Denisovan than Neanderthal.
-But what would a Denisovan be doing in Spain, some 4000 miles from home (unless, of course, Denisova Cave, the site of their discovery was not the center of their distribution)?
+But what would a Denisovan be doing in Spain, some 4000 miles from home?
+(Home?
+Denisova Cave was the site of their discovery; there is no special reason to assume it was the center of their distribution.)

 A find announced in the prestigious journal Nature on August 22, 2018, was a tiny limb fragment from a cave in southern Siberia, not far from the Mongolian border.
 Based on its DNA, the fragment, too small to be sure whether it came from an arm or a leg, was tentatively interpreted as from a girl of about 13 or a little over, with a Denisovan father and Neanderthal mother, probably living about 90,000 years ago.
 Not all researchers agree in detail; for example, an alternative interpretation might be that the girl came from a population with a roughly equal mix of Denisovan and Neanderthal genes.
 But it has become clear that Neanderthals and Denisovans were inter-fertile, at least some of the time, even though the two species retained some genetically (and probably anatomically) distinctive characteristics.

 Return to top.